Please note that pastoral services continue to be available.

 Our Father in heaven.
 Hallowed be your name.
 Your kingdom come.
 Your will be done on earth as in heaven.
 Give us today our daily bread.
 Forgive us our sin as we forgive those who sin against us.
 Do not bring us to the time of trial, but deliver us from evil.
 For the kingdom, the power and the glory are yours.
+Now and forever.
 AMEN.

 Hello and a warm welcome from Merrylea Parish Church of Scotland, Newlands.